moding-il/bizdoc.core/README.md

 ### Widgets

 A _widget_ represents a component displayed in user dashboard, commonly showing relevant data summary.
-Widgets have a backing server-side object and a corresponding Angular component.
+Widgets have an Angular component and a backing server-side object.

 The backing object derived from WidgetBase.